sharvadlamani/crypto-portfolio/README.md

 #naviagte to folder that contains index.html : cd ../frontend
 #run the frontend: python3 -m http.server

-# Make sure to clcik name of portfolio again after changing # of each coin
+# Make sure to click name of portfolio again after changing # of each coin
 # Still need to update percentage (right now it assumes max of 1 coin per coin type)